se4ai/se4ai.github.io/docs/heuristics.md

    - Back doors, Williams, 2002
    - Active learning: many people (2000+)

-The best thing to do with most data is to throw it away
+Vasil's Law: The best thing to do with most (SE) data is to throw it away
    - Ignore small trivial differences in numerics (discretiation).
    - Ignore dull columns (feature selection)
    - Ignore dull ranges (range selection)
-   - Ignore repeated rows (instance selection)
+   - Ignore rows with dull ranges (instance selection)

+Fayola's Law: only share the interesting bits
+   - What's left after vasil's stuff

+Repeat all conclusions, 10 times, using 90\% of the data.

 - Zach's law: start as you mean to go on